We are searching for

 What is a Blind Spot When Driving

-A vehicle's blind spots are the locations outside of your ride that you cannot see by looking in the side mirrors mounted around your vehicle.
-If you don't understand these blind spots well, you could find yourself in dangerous situations while driving.
-This is why it's essential that you understand your blind spots, that you check them regularly, and that you take action to protect yourself while driving.
+Your blind spot is the area of the road that is not visible in your side or rear view mirrors, typically located along the sides of your vehicle.
+If you don't understand what the blind zone of an automobile is, you could find yourself in dangerous situations while driving.
+Blind zones can hide other vehicles, pedestrians or obstacles.
+This is why it's essential to understand your car blind spots, check them regularly, and take action to protect yourself while driving.
 That starts with adjusting your mirrors but also means exercising proper caution and technique as you drive.

-If you're wondering what is a blind spot in driving, it's the space near the sides of your vehicle that you cannot see with the mirrors mounted on your ride.
+A vehicle's blind spots are the spaces near the sides of your car that you cannot see with the mirrors mounted on your ride.
 Most vehicles have two blind spots to the sides, and you must monitor these locations carefully to avoid getting into an accident.
 If you learn where the blind spots are and you actively watch these locations, you can drive more safely and avoid common accidents that other drivers get into because they aren't as diligent.
 With any new vehicle, you should take the time to learn where your blind spots are, to configure your side mirrors properly, and actively check those locations to verify that you won't run into safety issues while driving.
 If you do all of these things, you can operate your vehicle more safely overall.

-Where is the Blind Spot on a Car?
+Where Are the Blind Spots On a Car?

-By knowing where are the blind spots in a car, you'll know where you need to look before merging or changing lanes.
+By knowing where the blind spots are in car, you'll know where you need to look before merging or changing lanes.
 The two main blind spots on most vehicles are to the sides, just behind where you're sitting as a driver.
-These locations cannot be seen by the mirrors of your vehicle, and you could easily cross over into a vehicle without realizing it's an obstacle if it is sitting in one of your blind spots.
+These locations cannot be seen by the blind spot mirrors of your vehicle, and you could easily cross over into a vehicle without realizing it's an obstacle if it is sitting in one of your car's blind spots.
 This is why you should check the blind spots before you merge or change lanes to stay safe.
-The blind spots are slightly different on different vehicles, so it's up to you to know where is the blind spot in a car that you're driving.
-You should also adjust your mirror to minimize your blind spots as much as possible.
-The smaller these spots are, the less risk you're of getting into an accident as you drive.
+The car blind spots are slightly different on different vehicles, so it's up to you to know where is the blind spot in a car that you're driving.
+You should also adjust your mirror to minimize your blind zones as much as possible.
+The smaller these zones are, the less risk you're of getting into an accident as you drive.

 Adjusting Your Mirrors to Minimize Blind Spots